Wigner's friend's black hole adventure: an argument for complementarity?: Combining extended Wigner's friend paradoxes and black hole cloning

-\textit{Comparison with the no-cloning argument.}---The no-cloning argument analysed by Susskind and Thorlacius~\cite{susskind1994gedanken} and Hayden and Preskill~\cite{hayden2007black} is similar, but does not directly provide a logical contradiction on the level of simple operational predictions.
-Our result rules out any logically consistent theory that can describe the viewpoints of the different observers if they can meet and use quantum theory for their own predictions, assuming memories inside the black hole remain unaltered by actions on the outside radiation.
+The cloning paradox analysed by Susskind and Thorlacius~\cite{susskind1994gedanken} and Hayden and Preskill~\cite{hayden2007black} is similar in spirit to our protocol, but does not directly provide a logical contradiction on the level of operational probability predictions.
+Our result rules out any logically consistent theory that can describe the viewpoints of the different observers if they can use quantum theory for their own predictions, assuming memories inside the black hole remain unaltered by actions on the outside radiation.